SiclaitGitHub/qualys-scanner/README.md

 - Name your scanner and select you Virtualization Platform
 - Click "Next: to add a new Virtual Scanner
 - Copy and store the "Personalization Code" provided
-- Click "Check Activity" to begin scanner activation
+- Click "Check Activation" to begin scanner activation